aspose-pdf/Aspose.PDF-Documentation/net/showcases/aspose-pdf-editor/_index.md

 **ASP.NET web method handles server requests**

 See _Canvas.aspx.cs_ tab below.
-Using the input text passed from performSearch method, SearchData method uses Aspose.PDF.Text.TextFragmentAbsorber class to search for all the instances of the input text in our source PDF file and System.Drawing.Brush class to draw highlighting against the searched text.
+Using the input text passed from performSearch method, SearchData method uses Aspose.Pdf.Text.TextFragmentAbsorber class to search for all the instances of the input text in our source PDF file and System.Drawing.Brush class to draw highlighting against the searched text.
 Once the data is searched, the resultant file is again converted to image and gets loaded in the editor.

 ### Replacing Text in PDF File